 Stay In Touch More Often If You’re Traveling Alone

-If you’re traveling alone, then of course you should stay in touch far more often than if you were traveling in a group or with another person.
-While there are so many benefits to solo travel and it is safe for the most part, there’s definitely a little more that can go wrong, and people who care about you will worry more than usually.
+If you’re traveling alone, then, of course, you should stay in touch far more often than if you were traveling in a group or with another person.
+While there are so many benefits to solo travel, and it is safe for the most part, there’s definitely a little more that can go wrong, and people who care about you will worry more than usual.
 Set up an agreed way of contact and how often they should expect you to contact them.
 Make sure you stick to it, as you want to ensure they have peace of mind while you’re out having fun.
-You don’t want to return from a boat trip, party, or sight seeing day to a ton of messages asking where you are and if you’re ok.
+You don’t want to return from a boat trip, party, or sightseeing day to a ton of messages asking where you are and if you’re ok.

 Surprise Them Occasionally

 Find a way to surprise your loved ones on your travels.
 Perhaps you could send something small back home to them if the postage isn’t too expensive.
 You could even send a postcard that you’ve put together online yourself with a few pictures of your recent adventures.
 This will be a great keepsake for them, and they’ll feel like they’re in on the action with you!
 Your loved ones will love receiving mail from you from somewhere exciting in the world, so make sure you keep an eye out.